jarokrc/WEB_calculator/README.md

-# WEB Calculator (Tkinter)
+# WEB Calculator (CustomTkinter)

 A desktop pricing calculator for website and e-shop projects.
-Built with Python and Tkinter, using JSON catalogs for packages and services.
+Built with Python and CustomTkinter/Tkinter, using JSON catalogs for packages and services.
 Supports selecting a package or standalone add-ons, applies bundle-specific pricing and free quotas, shows previews, and exports a one-page PDF offer.

 ## Features
 - Package selection with price modes (base/promo/intra); auto-selects included services and free quotas per package (`included_quantities`).